Leaderboard

 Version 1.0.0

-This is a livery for the Hot Start Challenger 650.
-Original design.
+This is a livery for the Hot Start Challenger 650, inspired by N1CU.
 To install, extract the zip file into the "liveries" folder.
-You can supply your own registration, HB-MNT is not printed on the cowlings.
-There are no country flags on the tail.
-You can add your own if you're so inclined.1 point -
+You can supply your own registration, N1CU is not printed on the cowlings.
+If you enjoy my work, consider supporting me on Patreon to cover some of the horrendous Adobe-costs ;).1 point -

 1 point